barbaraaboagye/My-MachineLearning-Journey/Projects/Scholarship recommender system/Readme.md

 - Ensure your input dataset follows a similar format to "scholarshipdatabase.csv" for successful cleaning and transformation.

 ## Conclusion
-These scripts provide a scholarship recommendation system and data cleaning process, making it easier to explore and analyze scholarship data.
-Customize the scripts to suit your specific dataset and needs.
+This script provides a data cleaning and transformation process for scholarship data, making it suitable for further analysis and exploration.
+The cleaned dataset is saved as "scholarship_df.csv" for future use.

 ## 2. Scholarship Recommender System